A Guide for Digital Infrared (IR) Photography

 I prefer a slightly less saturated look and reduce the blue tones a bit with a Hue/Saturation adjustment layer.
 With a Curves adjustment layer I increase the contrast by creating an S-curve.

-Finally to bring out some details I do a bit of doging and burning.
+Finally to bring out some details I did a bit of doging and burning.
 I cropped the image in a square format, which I had intended when I took the shot.